Pandemic, politics cause Xi's absence from global talks - ExBulletin

 The United States wants Chinese cooperation to respond to climate change, but Beijing is seeking changes in US policy, including its support for the autonomous island of Taiwan, which China claims as its own territory, Zhao said.

-British Prime Minister Boris Johnson said on Tuesday that Xi’s absence did not mean the Chinese were not getting involved in the fight against climate change, but added that he wanted China do more to reduce carbon emissions.
+British Prime Minister Boris Johnson said on Tuesday that Xis’ absence does not mean the Chinese are not engaged in the fight against climate change, but added that he wants China to do more to reduce emissions of carbon..
 He told reporters that China has made a substantial commitment and praised Beijing’s decision to end funding for coal-fired power plants abroad, but not yet at home.

 Sources